 Chicago Board of Trade tours are held once a month through the Chicago Architecture Center website.
 Tours last approximately one hour and take visitors through the CBOT vault and Art Deco lobby.

 Ceres Cafe is also open to the public and located in the North Lobby of the building.
-The owners of restaurant pay tribute to Chicago’s agricultural history by using only local ingredients in their dishes.
+The owners of the restaurant pay tribute to Chicago’s agricultural history by using only local ingredients in their dishes.
 The cafe has been named one of the best kept secrets in Chicago’s Loop.